n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 stage and the final reordering stage each involve applying a set of several script-specific rules.
 The basic substitution features must be applied to the run in a specific order.
-The remaining substitution features in stage five, however, do not have a mandatory order.
+The remaining substitution features in stage four, however, do not have a mandatory order.

 Myanmar exhibits many of the same shaping patterns found in Indic